Wilno, Ontario: Historical plaque

 The government of Ontario erected a historical plaque in Wilno, providing these specifics:The first group of Polish immigrants to Canada, some 300 in number, established a settlement in this area in 1864.
 Adverse social conditions and political unrest in their partitioned homeland had encouraged them to leave.
 They cleared the land and rapidly established a thriving agricultural community.
 During the 1880s the village founded here was called Wilno after the birthplace of the Reverend Ludwik Dembski one of their spiritual leaders.
 In 1875 the parish of Wilno was organized and a chapel dedicated to the polish saint Stanislaus Kostka, was built.
 The Canadian Atlantic Railway linked Wilno with Ottawa in 1894.
 This district, which received a new wave of Polish immigrants in the early 1900s, retains much of its cultural heritage.

 Annual Chicken Supper on the Labour Day Weekend

 This supper has been an annual event since 1936.
 Approximately 2,000 people have been served each year during Labour Day Weekend.
 The food is authentic Kaszebe–Polish fare; one source states that it includes "boiled chicken, mashed potatoes, gravy, fresh vegetables, such as carrots, cucumbers, tomatoes, pickles, and of course choices of apple, raisin, and coconut cream pies".
 In 2019, some 3,000 meals were served by volunteers; the 550 pies were also baked by volunteers.

-The 2020 event was cancelled due to the COVID-19 pandemic in Ontario.